Super Bowl LII is upon us, and the alleged mystery bettor who never loses has chosen his team: The Philadelphia Eagles.

 He’s not alone: According to CBS Sports, quite a few have their eyes on the Eagles to win, despite facing off against the New England Patriots and their long history of success.

 Personally, I don’t follow football much, so I have no idea which team is likely to win.
-A quick check of that fancy Google poll shows 57% favoring the Patriots, while 43% favor the Eagles at the time of writing.
+A Google poll shows 57% favoring the Patriots, while 43% favor the Eagles at the time of writing.
 If the Patriots win, they’ll tie the Pittsburgh Steelers for most Super Bowl victories.

 In stark contrast, the Eagles have made it to the Super Bowl a grand total of two times, against the Oakland Raiders in 1981 and the (uh oh) New England Patriots in 2005.
 This will be their third attempt, but they’ve never actually won before.